nathan-osman/AndroX/README.md

  - [OpenSSL](http://www.openssl.org/) - toolkit for SSL / TLS
  - [cURL](http://curl.haxx.se/) - multiprotocol file transfer utility
  - [Git](http://git-scm.com/) - distributed version control system

+### Usage

+If you are ambitious and wish to build all of the supported packages for Android, then simply run:

+    make

+Be warned that the command above could take a very long time to complete since all packages will be downloaded, extracted, configured, built, and installed.
+If you are only interested in building a certain package, you can do so by running:

+    make [package_name]

+This will only build the specified package and its dependencies.

+### Other Targets

+The makefile also has a few other targets provided for convenience:

+ - <strong>`make clean`</strong> and
+   <strong>`make clean-[package_name]`</strong> - cleans any object and binary
+   files built by all packages or the specified package respectively
+ - <strong>`make purge-[package_name]`</strong> - purges the build directory for
+   the specified package and removes any downloaded files
+ - <strong>`make purge`</strong> - purges **all** downloads and object files
+   from **all** packages **and** removes the installation directory - *use with care*